 Two years later, in the fall of 2015, Conscious Kitchen expanded to its second site, Willow Creek Academy in Sausalito, forming the nation’s first 100% organic, non-GMO school district.
 During the 2015 – 17 school years, TCK served 450+ students more than 190,000 chef-prepared FLOSN meals in on-site zero waste kitchens, which included breakfast, lunch, and snacks.
 The program is accompanied by an interdisciplinary garden, nutrition and culinary curriculum that promotes food literacy and environmental education.
 Students plant, cultivate, harvest, and eat food, as they follow it from from seed to fork.
 As a result, they are developing the knowledge, tools and habits they need to live healthier, more productive lives.

-CK’s accomplishments over the past four years are unprecedented.
+CK’s accomplishments over the past six years are unprecedented.
 The program is creating partnerships with schools, county offices, district leaders, students, businesses, and organizations to continue expanding throughout Marin and neighboring Bay Area counties.

 Where We Are Headed: District Wide Expansion in West Contra Costa County